Creepy December 28, 2016

 2. Summerwind Mansion - Vilas County

 Most of the places on this list are haunted by some of the original owners or residents, but US Secretary of Commerce Robert Lamont built this place as a summer escape and apparently stirred up some unhappy spirits, as he himself was the first to see ghosts.
-The legend of this abandoned property has only grown in the 100 years since it was built.
+The legend of this abandoned property, which is closed to the public, has only grown in the 100 years since it was built.

 3. Eagles Ballroom - Milwaukee